-In partnership with the National Centre for the Social Adaptation of Children (NCSAC), the You Are Not Alone Foundation provides medical, educational and financial assistance to disabled children and children from disadvantaged families, as well as to gifted children who have insufficient opportunities for development.
+In partnership with The National Centre for the Social Adaptation of Children (NCSAC), the You Are Not Alone Foundation provides healthcare, educational and financial assistance to disabled children and children from disadvantaged families, as well as to gifted children who have insufficient opportunities for development.

 The Foundation provides funding for the treatment of children from orphanages and low-income families, including surgery grants for children with serious medical conditions.
 It arranges regular medical checks for children living in Mercy Homes.

 Since July 2015, the Foundation has collaborated with the French Association La Chaîne de l’Espoir (Chain of Hope) to offer specialist advice and treatment to children with congenital heart diseases, including surgery in France.

 As part of a charity campaign backed by the You Are Not Alone Foundation, over the past three years French medical experts have operated on more than 90 Uzbek children with congenital heart conditions from low-income families and orphanages.

 The Foundation has financed state-of-the-art medical equipment for several specialist hospitals in Uzbekistan, including the State Perinatal Centre and the National Specialized Surgery Centre in Tashkent.

 The You Are Not Alone Foundation puts education at the heart of most of its projects.

 An Educational Centre working under the auspices of the charity seeks to motivate children raised in orphanages towards higher academic standards and better overall behaviour and attendance, and to help develop a positive attitude towards schooling, as well as to prepare them for entrance examinations in lyceums, colleges and universities.